-As with all medications, AEDs can cause side effects and possible side effects vary from one AED to another.
+As with all medications, anti-seizure medication (ASM) can cause side effects and possible side effects vary from one ASM to another.
 Whether you will have side effects or not depends on how you react to the drug (as people can respond differently to the same drug).
 How important side effects are depends on how important you feel they are to you.

-The possible side effects of AEDs may affect the choice of AED.
-For example, a drug that may cause extreme sleepiness might be avoided for a student who needs to be alert in class, or a drug that causes weight gain might be avoided for someone who is overweight.
-There are also particular issues around AEDs for women and girls who are or may become pregnant.
+The possible side effects of ASM may affect the choice of ASM.
+For example, a drug that may cause extreme sleepiness might be avoided for a student who needs to be alert in class.
+There are also particular issues around ASM for women and girls who are, or may become, pregnant.

 Types of side effects